 2. Profile Your Buyer Persona and Define the Goals

-Here is the step where you conduct research.
-Questionnaires and survey forms are some of the best ways of extracting feedback from clients.
-You want to collect feedback from your prospective customers and your existing users.
+Outside of face-to-face conversations, questionnaires and survey forms are two of the best ways to extract feedback from your clients or users.
+You will want to collect feedback from your prospective customers and your existing customers.
 Ask questions like:

 - How did you hear about us?

-- What problems are you hoping to solve?
+- What solutions are you looking for or what problems are you hoping to resolve?

-- How long do you spend on the website?
+- How long do you spend on our website?

-- How easy is it to navigate our site?
+- How easy was it to navigate through our site content?

 3. Identify Your Target Customer Persona

-Touchpoints are the areas on your website that require customer interaction.
-From your research, you can list all the touchpoints.
-Fewer than expected touchpoints is an indication that something is turning away the site's visitors.
-Many touchpoints indicate a complicated site.
-Whichever the case, understanding touchpoints can help you appreciate the ease or complexity of your site's navigation.
+Whichever the case, listing all of your website touchpoints can help you understand the ease or complexity of your site’s navigation and opportunity to convert.
 Do not limit your touchpoint analysis to your website.
 You can do the same for your social channels, paid ads, third-party review sites, and email marketing.

 5. Identify all the Elements of Your Map

 Depending on the purpose, you can choose a specific type of map.
-Below are four types of experience journey maps:
+Here are four types of experience journey maps:

 - Current State: Visualize the emotions, actions, and thoughts of your customers’ interactions with your site.
 Current state maps are best for tweaking your customer experience journey mapping strategy.

-- Day in the Life: Visualize the emotions, thoughts, and actions of customers as they partake in different activities daily.
-This map gives you insight into the daily lives of the customers as they interact with your sight.
+- Day in the Life: Visualize the emotions, actions, and thoughts of customers as they partake in different activities daily.
+This map gives you insight into the daily lives of the customers as they interact with your site.

-- Future State: Predict and visualize the customer's future actions, emotions, and thoughts.
-You can use these maps to set a clear objective and illustrating your vision.
+- Future State: Predict and visualize the customer’s future actions, emotions, and thoughts.
+You can use these maps to set a clear objective and illustrate your vision.

 - Service Blueprint: Start with a simplified version of one of the maps above.
 Then they lay different factors that deliver certain experiences.

-6. Identify the Resources that You Need and those that You Already Have
+6. Identify the Resources that You Need and the Resources You Already Have

-You must take inventory.
-The journey map you are working on may reveal some faults in your customer support system.
-Maybe the issue rises because your team lacks the appropriate tools to follow up on customers.
-Experience journey mapping tends to reveal your weak point.
-Take the opportunity to list the resources that you will need to make adjustments.
-Including these resources on your map can help you predict their impact on your business.
-With this evidence, you can convince the decision-makers in your organization to purchase these tools.
+You must take inventory of your resources.
+As you create your journey map, you may reveal some faults in your customer support system.
+The issue may be due to the face that your team lacks the appropriate tools to follow up with customers.
+Experience journey mapping tends to reveal your weaknesses.
+Take this opportunity to list the resources that you will need to make adjustments – including the resources on your map that can help you predict their impact on your business.
+With this evidence, you can convince decision-makers in your organization to purchase these tools.

 7. Take the Experience Journey Yourself

-The work does not end at the conclusion of the design phase.
-You must test and analyze the experience map.
-Why do visitors bounce off?
-What better ways can you engage your users through customer support?
+Your work does not end at the conclusion of the design phase.
+Once complete, you must test and analyze the experience map.
+Why do visitors bounce off the page?
+What are better ways you can engage your users through customer support?
 Upon completion of the experience journey mapping, these are questions that you should be able to answer.
 An analysis of results can help you identify the unmet needs of your website visitors.
-Experience journey mapping is a hypothesis until you try it out yourself.
+Experience journey mapping remains a hypothesis until you try it out for yourself.